cdepillabout/termonad/README.md

   , defaultTMConfig, fontConfig, fontFamily, fontSize, options, showScrollbar ) import Termonad.Config.Colour
-  ( ColourConfig, addColourExtension, cursorBgColour, defaultColourConfig )
+  (ColourConfig, addColourExtension, createColourExtension, cursorBgColour , defaultColourConfig
+  )

 -- | This sets the color of the cursor in the terminal.
 --